catherinepope/papermod/content/workshops/resources/writing-your-personal-statement-for-a-narrative-cv.md

 ---
-date: "2025-11-17T16:17:17Z"
+date: "2025-12-03T13:17:17Z"
-draft: true
+draft: false
 title: "Writing Your Personal Statement for a Narrative CV"
-tags: ["PhD", "Academic", "Careers"]
+tags: ["PhD", "Academic", "Careers", "Narrative CVs"]
 categories: ["PhD Progress", "Resources"]
 description: "Learn how to write a compelling Personal Statement for your narrative CV.
 Step-by-step guidance from finding your research identity to the final 2-3 sentences."
 keywords: ["personal statement narrative CV", "academic personal statement", "research identity", "narrative CV personal statement", "writing personal statement", "R4RI personal statement", "academic CV statement", "condensing personal statement", "researcher identity statement", "funding application statement"]
 ShowToc: true
 # OpenToc: true
 hideMeta: true
+showBreadcrumbs: true
 ---

-Your Personal Statement is possibly the most challenging part of a narrative CV.
+Your Personal Statement is possibly the most challenging part of a [narrative CV](../an-introduction-to-narrative-cvs/).
 In just 2-3 sentences,[^1] you need to convey your research identity, your approach, and why you're the right person for the funding 😳 It's not a mini-biography or a list of achievements — you're distilling your overarching research narrative.

 How on earth do you compress your entire career into a few sentences?